-Which Islands to Visit Near Venice?
+Which Islands to Visit near Venice?

-Which Islands to Visit Near Venice?
+Which Islands to Visit near Venice?

 The Venetian Lagoon has around 60 islands, of which only a few are inhabited.
 Each has its distinct features; some are famous, while others are far from mass tourism.
 Some islands near Venice are very easily accessible via vaporetto lines and can be visited freely, while reaching others is a bit more difficult.
 If you have more time available, you can try to explore those off the beaten path as well.
 After all, Venice doesn't just mean the famous historic center, but also the dozens of islands in the lagoon, whose history is closely tied to that of La Serenissima.